cooperaj/wow-armory-character/readme.txt

 = 1.0.0 =
 * Starting at the big 1.0.
 Is stable enough for that I reckon.
 * Tooltip updates to show item upgrades/reforges.
+* Reworked achievements to calculate based on API - not using a hardcoded value.

 = 0.9.7 =
 * The activity feed for your character can now be shown.
 This is just like the one from your armory page and shows